'Why we want a civil partnership'

 Ben and Amy, London

-Amy and Ben, both in their 20s, want to be seen as each other's next of kin, but do not want the traditional arrangements of marriage.
+Amy Grant and Ben Piggott, both in their 30s, want to be seen as each other's next of kin, but do not want the traditional arrangements of marriage.
 Ben says: "We want to avoid any of the expectations and baggage that can often be associated with marriage."

 The couple have been together for five years and have bought a house.